steven-ma-fnz/LearnMarkDown/README.md

 - Compliance with data protection
 - Data sharing and accessibility

+## Designed tasks to be completed
-- [] Ensure thst the dataset complies with data protection laws such as GDPR
-- [x] Clearly define what you want to achieve with your machine learning model
-- [] Clean data to remove errors or inconsistencies
+[] Ensure that the dataset complies with data protection laws such as GDPR [x] Clearly define what you want to achieve with your machine learning model [] Clean data to remove errors or inconsistencies